This week, my buddy Josh joins me to discuss the new social movement that is gaining steam…Why is Unplugging From Social Media A Thing?

-Looking at all these numbers, it looks like Millennials are fully vested in social media, but, they are the group most likely to realize they need to unplug once in a while.
+Looking at all these numbers, including these social media facts from BroadbanSearch, it looks like Millennials are fully vested in social media, but, they are the group most likely to realize they need to unplug once in a while.

 Before I tell you about the second half of the show, I would like to provide you with a way to get my latest FREE mini-guide.
 This one is all about 7 Proven Phrases That Will Immediately Bring More Love, Money and Happiness Into Your Life.
 Here’s the link: http://wp.me/P7LiCb-i1

 This brings me to the, what I like to call, Bullshit Reason for Unplugging…as a marketing stunt.

 In the show I talk about a specific example of an Instagram “personality” that used the concept of unplugging to separate herself from the pack in order to gain more pub…and, it worked.